umamimolecule/AzureFunctionsDependencyInjection/README.md

 # AzureFunctionsDependencyInjection
-This is a sample solution to show how to do dependency injection in Azure Functions.
+This is a sample solution to show how you can do dependency injection in Azure Functions.
 The project is structured in a way to achieve isolation of dependencies from the Azure Function app.

 ## Techonology
  - Visual Studio 2017